hugeinc/HGDependencyInjection/README.md

 ####Register Constructor Implementation

-First we instantiate an instance of `HGDIConstructorImplementation` for a specific class.
-In this constructor we feed our dependencies, the shared instance of the service container in this example, accordingly to the view controller.
+First we instantiate an `HGDIConstructorImplementation` instance for a specific class, in which we feed our dependencies.
+The shared instance of the service container in this example, accordingly to the view controller.

 ```
 __weak __typeof__(self) blockSelf = self;